Campus-Molndal-Projekt-SG01G02/SG01G02_MVC/README.md

 curl -H "Authorization: Bearer $WATCHTOWER_TOKEN" -X POST http://$APP_IP:8080/v1/update
 ```

+## Log-in rules:

+We have three roles (admin, staff, customer) which is handled through the database.
+Access rules are controlled via session and role handling in Razor.
+Session is 30 minutes or until log-off and roles are set upon validation on log-in.
+Using Data annotation and safety measures like hashed passwords to handle secure logins.

+---

 ## Team behind this project, their roles and responsibilities:

 ### IPL handles planning and project management